GauravYS/Interact-with-Research-Papers/README.md

 ## Installation

-These follwoing things need to be installed if you are running in Google Colab
+These following things need to be installed if you are running in Google Colab

 ```bash
   !pip install langchain